-The Center for Advanced Studies aims at brining together fellows with external and local members of the Center.
-Local members are located at the University of Tübingen, whos research is associated to the center.
-External members are either former longterm fellows or local members, who are still associated with the center and its activities.
+The Center for Advanced Studies aims to bring together fellows and external and local members of the center.
+Local members are researchers at the University of Tübingen whose research is associated with the center.
+External members are either former long-term fellows or local members who are still associated with the center and its activities.

 Karakostis, F. A., Hauefle D., Anastopoulou, I., Moraitis, K., Hotz, G., Tourloukis, V., Harvati, K. Biomechanics of the thumb and the evolution of human dexterity.
 Current Biology DOI :https://doi.org/10.1016/j.cub.2020.12.041

 Karakostis, F.A., Hotz, G., Tourloukis, V., Harvati, K. (2018).
 Evidence of precision grasping in Neandertal daily activities.
 Science Advances, 4, eaat2369.

 Harvati, K., Röding, C., Bosman A., Karakostis F. A., Grün R., Stringer, C. et al. (2019).
 Apidima Cave fossils provide earliest evidence of Homo sapiens in Eurasia.
 Nature, 571, 500-504.

 Karakostis, F.A., Jeffery, N. Harvati, K. (2019).
 Experimental proof that multivariate patterns among muscle attachments (entheses) can reflect repetitive muscle use.
 Scientific Reports, 9, 16577.